 - Bio – The bio description of the user.
 (1)

-- Location – The location specified by the user in the profile.
+- Location – The city and/or country location specified by the user in their profile.
 (1)

 - Name – The profile name of the user, e.g. Audiense.
 (1)